How is 2020 going for you? In today’s climate, this simple question evokes a multitude of emotions.

-Recently, I find myself overwhelmed by an array of emotions when it comes to the challenges our country is currently battling.
-The first of these challenges is COVID-19.
-It took a lot of self-interest and eight years of advanced education, countless study hours and examinations to obtain a full grasp of medical science, and obtain a Doctor of Podiatric Medicine degree.
+Recently, I find myself overwhelmed when it comes to the challenges our country currently battles, the first being COVID-19.
 In the span of several weeks, the entire world received a crash course in infectious disease, virology, epidemiology and public health.
-Fear, confusion, anxiety and panic became the expressions of many around the globe.
-Processing such information in regard to the intricacies of a viral pandemic and actually trying to survive it became the art that every individual attempted to perfect.
+Processing the intricacies of surviving a viral pandemic became the art every individual attempted to perfect.

-As a husband, father and podiatric physician, one of my main goals is always trying to identify the underlying issue within a conundrum.
-The underlying issue typically resolves what one sees at the surface of these struggles.
-COVID-19 is a disease that many battle but it has also brought on an increased public awareness of the underlying issues that are very apparent in the fields of medicine and public health.
-Racial disparities are an arduous challenge within the medical profession in many aspects, whether it is attaining access to health insurance for uninsured individuals or simply getting authorization for a patient’s medications.
+As a husband, father and podiatric physician, I try to identify the underlying issue within a conundrum.
+COVID-19 is not just a disease but has brought on increased public awareness of underlying issues in the medicine and public health.
+Racial disparities are an arduous challenge within the medical profession, whether it is access to health insurance or simply getting authorization for a patient’s medications.

-When specifically looking at the African-American community and COVID-19, the increased prevalence of COVID-19-related mortality within this group is formidable.1-3 While I did not find this shocking, I did find it disappointing because African-American communities around cities in the United States have experienced increased financial and health disparities for decades at disproportionate rates.
-When a pandemic essentially rips off the metaphoric Band-Aid among one of the most vulnerable patient populations, it makes for a delicate and potentially catastrophic mindset.
-Eventually, vulnerability and mistrust toward public health services grow to exponential levels, leading to frustration.
+When specifically looking at the African- American community and COVID-19, the increased prevalence of mortality within this group is formidable.1-3 While I did not find this shocking, it was disappointing because African-American communities around cities in the United States have long experienced disproportionate rates of financial and health disparities.
+When a pandemic rips off the metaphoric Band-Aid in one of the most vulnerable patient populations, it makes for a delicate and potentially catastrophic mindset.
+Eventually, vulnerability and mistrust toward public health services exponentially grow and lead to frustration.

-However, racial inequality is unfortunately imbedded in a multitude of institutions around our nation.
-Recently, many have viewed the tragic video of George Floyd’s death at the hands of police officers.
-This tragedy has brought to light numerous other scenarios in which similar forms of treatment have occurred at the hands of those that the community look to for protection.
+Unfortunately, racial inequality is imbedded in a multitude of our nation’s institutions.
+Many viewed the tragic video of George Floyd’s death at the hands of police officers.
+This tragedy brought to light numerous other scenarios in which similar forms of treatment occurred at the hands of those whom the community look to for protection.

-Optimistically, I believe that health-care professionals can improve in this capacity more rapidly and effectively in comparison to our law enforcement counterparts.
-It only takes a conversation with your patients of color to discuss such matters with them.
-It is not that those facing these adversities expect immediate or overnight change, but knowing that their health-care provider took time out of his or her day to listen to their concerns goes a long way.
-Even recently, being an African-American health-care provider, I have had patients stop to ask me about my own well-being due to being African-American during the COVID-19 pandemic and heightened concerns of police brutality toward individuals of color.
+Optimistically, I believe that health-care professionals can improve in this capacity more rapidly and effectively than our law enforcement counterparts.
+It only takes a conversation with your patients of color to discuss such matters.
+Those facing these adversities do not expect immediate or overnight change, but knowing their health-care provider took time to listen to their concerns goes a long way.
+Recently, patients have stopped to ask me about my own well-being due to being African-American during the COVID-19 pandemic and heightened concerns of police brutality toward individuals of color.

-In closing, just last week, I spoke with a geriatric patient who celebrated her 93rd birthday this month.
-I asked her if she could give one piece of advice to those individuals that feel unheard, abused and oppressed, what would it be?
-She kindly replied that through her years of navigating life, she has realized that none of these challenges have a quick fix.
-Her remarks were that support, unity and patience is how America has solved a majority of its difficulties over her lifetime from World War II to September 11th.
+In closing, I recently asked a 93-year-old patient to share one piece of advice for individuals that feel unheard, abused and oppressed.
+She kindly replied that while navigating life, she realized no challenge has a quick fix.
+Instead, support, unity and patience is how America solved many difficulties over her lifetime, from World War II to September 11th.

-Though it may seem bleak for a majority of us at this present moment, it all starts with our individual actions toward one another.
-It could include running errands for the elderly in your community or checking in on a colleague you have not spoken to in a long period of time.
+Though it may seem bleak for many right now, it all starts with our individual actions toward one another.
+It could include running errands for the elderly or checking in on a colleague you have not spoken to in a long while.
 We have to remember why we chose to become doctors, which is to simply impact every person around us in a positive way.
 As podiatric physicians, we all know that one shoe truly doesn’t fit all.